-The holiday season is “supposed” to be a time of joy, togetherness, and celebration.
-However, for many, it’s also a a time of stress and anxiety, especially when faced with challenging family members.
-Whether it’s the overly critical aunt, the argumentative cousin, or the passive-aggressive in-law, dealing with challenging family dynamics during the holidays requires a delicate balance of patience, understanding, and self-care.
+The holiday season should be a time of joy, togetherness, and celebration.
+Yet for many, it’s also a a time of stress and anxiety, especially when dealing with difficult family members.
+Whether it’s the overly critical mother-in-law, the argumentative cousin, or the passive-aggressive sibling, dealing with challenging family dynamics during the holidays requires a delicate balance of patience, understanding, and self-care.

 managing the holidays